As a property owner, do you know about squatting laws in Texas?

 A squatter is someone who occupies someone else's property without their permission, and has no obligation to pay rent.

-If they stay long enough, and the owner does nothing about it, the squatter could end up owning that property.
+If squatters stay long enough, and the owner does nothing about it, the squatter could end up owning that property.
 This is called adverse possession.

 What is the Difference Between a Squatter and a Trespasser?

-There are two major differences between a squatter and a trespasser.
+There are two major differences between squatting and a trespassing.

 - Squatting is usually civil in nature, while trespassing is a criminal offense.

-First and foremost, a Braunfels squatter has a right to own a property through adverse means.
+First and foremost, a New Braunfels squatter has a right to own a real estate property if they make an adverse possession claim.
 They also have a legal right to continue living on the property if they haven't been evicted.

 Evicting a squatter from a property can be challenging because you can't simply call the police on them.
 In fact, law enforcement likely won't get involved as squatting isn't regarded as a crime.